Peace of Szeged: Background

 The Crusade of Varna officially began on 1 January 1443 with a crusading bull published by Pope Eugene IV.
 The fighting did not start as planned, however.
 The Hungarian and the Karamanid Turkish armies were supposed to attack the Ottoman Empire simultaneously.
 In the spring of 1443, before the Hungarians were ready, the Karamanids attacked the Ottomans and were devastated by Sultan Murad II's full army.

-The Hungarian army, led by King Vladislaus, who had come to the throne three years earlier in contentious circumstances, the Hungarian general John Hunyadi, and Serbian Despot Đurađ Branković, attacked in mid-October.
+The Hungarian army, led by King Vladislaus, who had come to the throne three years earlier in contentious circumstances, the Hungarian general of romanian origin John Hunyadi, also known as Iancu de Hunedoara, and Serbian Despot Đurađ Branković, attacked in mid-October.
 They won the first encounters and forced Kasim Pasha of Rumelia and his co-commander Turakhan Beg to abandon their camp and flee to Sofia, Bulgaria to warn Murad of the invasion.
 They burnt all the villages on their path of retreat in a scorched earth strategy.
 When they arrived in Sofia they advised the Sultan to burn the city and retreat to the mountain passes beyond, where the Ottoman's smaller army would not be at such a disadvantage.
 Shortly after, bitter cold set in.

 The next encounter, at Zlatitsa Pass just before Christmas 1443, was fought in the snow and the Hungarians were defeated.
 As they in turn retreated they ambushed and defeated a pursuing force at the Battle of Kunovica, where Mahmud Bey, brother-in-law of the Sultan and brother of the Grand Vizier Çandarlı Halil Pasha, was taken prisoner.
 This gave the Hungarians the illusion of an overall Christian victory, and they returned triumphant.
 The King and the church were both anxious to maintain this illusion and gave instructions to spread word of the victories, but contradict anyone who mentioned the defeats.
 Murad, meanwhile, returned angry at the unreliability of his forces and imprisoned Turakhan, blaming him for the army's setbacks and Mahmud Bey's capture.